Located in Pittsburgh, Pennsylvania

 skills, minds, businesses, and communities

-fueled first at the top by leaders willing to model vulnerability and take personal responsibility for their shortcomings and missteps.
+fueled first at the top by leaders willing to model vulnerability and consistently challenging the status quo.
+All while taking personal responsibility for their shortcomings and missteps.

 2. A focus on continuous learning

 through inquiry, curiosity, and transparency not judgment, certainty, and self-protection.

 with new behaviors in order to test our subconscious assumptions.
 Failing only happens when you give up and quit.

 —up, down, and across the organization—grounded in a shared commitment to helping each other grow and get better.